rstudio/tfprobability/cran_comments.md

 * added single quotes to software names in the description
 * added examples how to use distributions
 * added examples how to use bijectors
+* added examples how to use the most important MCMC kernels